María Fassi

 María José Fassi Álvarez (born 25 March 1998) is a Mexican professional golfer who plays on the U.S.-based LPGA Tour.
 She won the 2019 NCAA Division I Women's Championship.

+Born in Pachuca, Hidalgo, she is the daughter of Argentine soccer coach Andrés Fassi.
+Her brother, Sebastián Fassi, is a professional soccer player.

 Amateur career

 Fassi represented Mexico at the 2014 Summer Youth Olympics and won the Mexican Women's Amateur in 2015, 2016 and 2018.
 In 2015, she won the Spirit International Amateur in Texas, and was runner-up in the South American Women's Amateur and at the Dixie Amateur, behind Lauren Stephenson.

 Fassi attended the University of Arkansas from 2015 to 2019 and played with the Arkansas Razorbacks women's golf team.
 As a junior she was WGCA First-Team All-American, SEC Women's Golfer of the Year and ANNIKA Award winner.
 As a senior she won the 2019 NCAA Division I Women's Championship individual title, was Ping WGCA Player of the Year and SEC Female Athlete of the Year, and received the Honda Sports Award.

 She received sponsor's exemption to the Walmart NW Arkansas Championship in 2016 and 2018 and in total made six starts on the LPGA Tour as an amateur, including a T15 finish at the 2016 Lorena Ochoa Invitational.

 Fassi played in the 2018 Arnold Palmer Cup and finished runner-up behind Jennifer Kupcho at the inaugural Augusta National Women's Amateur in 2019.